alessandrothedev/dailee/README.md

 ![dailee](https://github.com/alessandrothedev/dailee/blob/main/Screenshot%202022-01-22%20at%2016.36.09.png)

-This project was created with React and uses two different APIs to display various types of data to the user, such as live, top headlines from the BBC News website and current weather forecast using the user's browser location.
+This project was created with React and uses two different APIs to display various types of data to the user, such as live, top headlines from news blogs around the world, and the current weather forecast using the user's browser location.